Aaron ben Elijah: Keter Torah

 His third book was titled Keter Torah (Crown of Law) and was written in 1362.
 This is a commentary on the Torah, styled after Abraham Ibn Ezra's earlier work.
 Like all of Aaron's earlier writings, it also contains a review of the philosophical and exegetical interpretations given by his predecessors, with critiques of their views where necessary.
 Particularly interesting is his "Preface," in which he states the main differences between the approach to biblical exegesis of Rabbinic and Karaite Judaism.

 Editions of Aaron's works

 The 'Etz ha-Ḥayyim, of which many manuscripts exist in Leiden, Munich, Vienna, and Leipzig, was first published, with a large commentary (Or ha-Ḥayyim) by Luzki, in Koslov, 1835.
 A critical edition, with valuable information and a summary of the one hundred and fourteen chapters in Hebrew by Caleb Afendopulo, and one in German by the editor, Franz Delitzsch, appeared in Leipzig, 1841.
-Of the Keter Torah there is extant a Eupatoria edition (1866), besides manuscripts in the Bodleian Library, Oxford, in Vienna, and in Leipzig; while the Gan Eden exists, in manuscript only, in Leiden and Leipzig.
+Of the Keter Torah there is extant a Eupatoria edition (1866), besides manuscripts in the Bodleian Library, Oxford, in Vienna, and in Leipzig; The Gan Eden was published in Eupatoria at 1866.
+Manuscripts exist in Leiden and Leipzig and more.
 Portions of the latter have been published by Schupart, Trigland, Danz, and Langhausen.